 25. Defendants are individuals and business entities who, upon information and belief, reside in the People's Republic of China or other foreign jurisdictions.
 Defendants conduct business throughout the United States, including within Illinois and in this judicial district, through the operation of the fully interactive commercial websites and online marketplaces operating under the Defendant Internet Stores.
-Each Defendant targets the United States, including Illinois, and has offered to sell and, on information and belief, has sold and continues to sell illegal Rotita Fall Winter 2018 to consumers within the United States, including Illinois and in this judicial district.
+Each Defendant targets the United States, including Illinois, and has offered to sell and, on information and belief, has sold and continues to sell competing products utilizing the used of the copyrighted photographs to consumers within the United States, including